f5swb/RDA5807/README.md

 <img src = "https://github.com/f5swb/RDA5807/blob/main/Pictures/date.PNG" title = "page1.png">

-On this page it's possible to control the date, the time (also the day save time) and choose the PM/AM mode.
+On this page it's possible to control the date, the time (also the day saving time) and choose the PM/AM mode.
 All the values will be recorded for the next restart of the screen if there is a battery in the Nextion screen. https://raw.githubusercontent.com/f5swb/RDA5807/main/Pictures/rtc_battery.jpg